OUR DATA PROTECTION POLICY

 3.4 Data controllers are the people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed.
 They are responsible for establishing practices and policies in line with the Act.
 We are the data controller of all personal data used in our business for our own commercial purposes.

-3.5 Data users are those of our employees whose work involves processing personal data.
+3.5 Data users are all staff including our employees temporary and agency workers, other contractors, interns and volunteers whose work involves processing personal data.
 Data users must protect the data they handle in accordance with this data protection policy and any applicable data security procedures at all times.

 3.6 Data processors include any person or organisation that is not a data user that processes personal data on our behalf and on our instructions.
-Employees of data controllers are excluded from this definition but it could include suppliers which handle personal data on Rich Insight Portfolio Limited’s behalf.
+Staff and employees of data controllers are excluded from this definition but it could include suppliers which handle personal data on our behalf.

-3.8 Sensitive personal data includes information about a person’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition or sexual life, or about the commission of, or proceedings for, any offence committed or alleged to have been committed by that person, the disposal of such proceedings or the sentence of any court in such proceedings.
-Sensitive personal data can only be processed under strict conditions, including a condition requiring the express permission of the person concerned.
+3.8 Special Category personal data includes information about a person’s racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning health or sexual life or sexual orientation.
+Special Category personal data can only be processed under strict conditions, including a condition requiring the express permission of the person concerned.

 4. DATA PROTECTION PRINCIPLES

-4.1 Anyone processing personal data must comply with the eight enforceable principles of good practice.
+4.1 Anyone processing personal data must comply with the six principles under the GDPR.
 These provide that personal data must be:

 5. FAIR AND LAWFUL PROCESSING